 God begins in Genesis by commanding mankind to fill the earth.
 In Genesis 1:28,

 “God blessed them and said to them, “Be fruitful and multiply; fill the earth…”

-God created Adam and Eve in His image and he wanted them to fill the earth with these image bearers and worshippers.
+God created Adam and Eve in His image and He wanted them to fill the earth with image bearers and worshippers.
 God has always had a plan to fill the earth with a worldwide worshipping community.
-However, we know that by Genesis 3 sin had crept in and damaged the image.
-And by chapter 8 the world was not looking good.
+However, we know by Genesis 3 sin had crept in and damaged the relationship with God and the image bearers.
+And by chapter 8 the world was not looking so good.

-But as God floods the earth and starts over, listen to the command He gives Noah, just after he steps off the ark.
+But, as God floods the earth and starts over, listen to the command He gives Noah, just after he steps off the ark.
 God’s plan in filling the earth with worshippers remained the same.
-Genesis 9:1 says, “Then God blessed Noah and his sons saying to them, “Be fruitful and multiply and fill the earth.”
-Again the command is to multiply and fill the planet with a community of worshippers.
-As we come to chapter 11 there should be one simple question on all of our minds: does God get the earth filled with His glory?
+Genesis 9:1 says, “Then God blessed Noah and his sons saying to them, ‘Be fruitful and multiply and fill the earth.’”
+Again the command is to multiply and fill the earth with a community of worshippers.
+As we come to chapter 11 there should be one simple question on all of our minds: Does God get the earth filled with His glory?

-Unfortunately, failure is right around the corner instead, and Genesis 11 tells us,
+Unfortunately, failure is right around the corner, and Genesis 11:1-4 tells us,

 “’Come, let us go down and confuse their language so they will not understand each other.’
 So the Lord scattered them from there over all the earth, and they stopped building the city.”

-So as we end the introduction, we see that God has people scattered all over the earth speaking many different languages.
+As we end the introduction, we see God has people scattered all over the earth, speaking many different languages.
 How is He going to reach all of them?
 What will He do?
 Who will He use?
-This is where the plot begins.
+This is where the plot thickens.